 Uses of personal belling

-Personal belling has a centering and uplifting effect that can help you to be more decisive as you sort through your things and can bolster your stamina if it starts to flag.
+Personal belling has a number of uses.
+In the contact of clutter clearing, it has a centering and uplifting effect that can help you to be more decisive as you sort through your things.
+It can also bolster your stamina if it starts to flag.

-It’s probably not worth buying a bell just for this reason.
+You probably won’t want to buy a Balinese bell just for this reason.
 But if you happen to have one anyway that you use for space clearing your home, knowing how to use it for personal belling is a lovely added bonus.

 Which type of bell is it best to use?

-Balinese space clearing bells are available in large and small sizes, and it is the large bell that works best for this purpose, although you can get some of the same effects with a small bell.
+Balinese space clearing bells are available in large and small sizes.
+The large bell is the the type that works best for this purpose, although you can get some of the effects with a small bell.

 I’ve tried using other types of bells, such as Tibetan ones, and have found that they don’t work at all for personal belling.
 They don’t have the purity of tone that is needed.
-Other types of bells can also leave you feeling like you ran a sheet of rough sandpaper through your energy, which is not a good experience at all.
+They can also leave you feeling like you ran a sheet of rough sandpaper through your energy, which is not a good experience at all.

 How to prepare for personal belling

 Find a quiet place in your home, as far as possible from external sounds, and turn off any equipment in the room that makes any kind of mechanical noise or causes a flow of air through the space (fans, air-conditioning, etc).
-Choose one of the following positions:
+Stand with your legs slightly apart, so that you are stable, and keep your head and spine vertical.

 The personal belling technique

 If you are right-handed, use your right hand.
 If left-handed, use your left.
-Hold the bell vertically in front of you at the level of your base chakra, a few inches/centimetres from your body.
-Close your eyes.
+Hold the bell vertically in front of you, with the dome at the level of your root charge (just below your genital area) and a few inches/centimetres from your body.

-Ring the bell once and then move it vertically upwards over your navel, past the centre of your chest, your throat, and your forehead, finishing above your head, as far as your arm will reach while still holding the bell vertical.
-Before the sound of the bell fades, turn the handle 180 degrees in a clockwise direction as seen from above, which will have the effect of sealing and reinforcing the effects of the belling.
+At the end of the third exhalation, ring the bell once and move it vertically upwards over your navel, past the centre of your chest, your throat, and the cerntre of your forehead, finishing above your head, as far as your arm will reach while still holding the bell vertical.
+Before the sound of the bell fades, turn the handle 90 degrees in a clockwise direction, as seen from above, which will have the effect of sealing and reinforcing the effects of the belling.
+If the sound of the bell does not last long enough, you will need to ring it again more vigorously.

 Breathe in as you raise the bell and receive the sound in your central channel of energy, which runs up the centre of your body.
 Hold your breath briefly at the top when you twist the bell, and then breathe out and take a few deep breaths before ringing it again and repeating the technique.